xingchen-fan/HtoZg_fitting/README.md

 ROOT.gInterpreter.AddIncludePath('../Utilities/HZGRooPdfs.h')
 ROOT.gSystem.Load('../Utilities/HZGRooPdfs_cxx.so')
 ```
+> [!NOTE]

-Note: On the LXPLUS machine, the ROOT doesn't have the FFT package properly installed and when running the fit, you may see some errors accordingly.
+> On the LXPLUS machine, the default ROOT doesn't have the FFT package properly installed and when running the fit, you may see some errors accordingly.
 I suggest you use the ROOT in any CMSSW environment.

 # User Guide